Frederick Dornhorst

-Frederick Dornhorst, KC was a Ceylonese (Sri Lankan) barrister and King's Advocate.
+Frederick Dornhorst, KC (26 April 1849 – 24 April 1927) was a Ceylonese (Sri Lankan) barrister and King's Advocate.

 Educated at Colombo Academy (now Royal College Colombo), Dornhorst became a teacher at the Colombo Academy before moving on to a legal career and becoming a barrister at the Inner Temple.
 In 1903 he was sworn in as a King's Counsel with Ponnambalam Ramanathan and Thomas De Sampayo, the first "silks" of the Bar of Ceylon.

+In 1927, he suffered a broken leg while out walking, and subsequently died of pneumonia while recuperating in a London nursing home.

 The Dornhorst Memorial Prize is awarded annually to the most popular student at Royal College Colombo in the memory of Frederick Dornhorst.